Is Your Website Still WCAG 2.1 Compliant?

 Low Text Contrast

-Modern design aesthetics frequently drift below these thresholds.
+Modern design aesthetics frequently drift below those thresholds.

 Missing or Inadequate Alt Text